 Basically, the Javanese automatic paired bi-text alignment consists of two processes, text parsing and phrase combination alignment.
-The results then recorded into the database as shows in Fig 1.
+The results then recorded into the database as shown in Fig. 1.

 Fig. 1 Javanese automatic paired bi-text alignment

 A. The Database